puppetlabs-toy-chest/puppetlabs-aws/examples/manage-dns/README.md

     puppet apply init.pp --test

-This should create a ROute53 zone and an A record for `local.puppetlabs.com` pointing to 127.0.0.1.
+This should create a Route53 zone, an A record for `local.puppetlabs.com` pointing to 127.0.0.1 and a TXT record.

 You should be see the zone when you run: